 Police and fire units responded Monday after six people were killed in Memphis, Tennessee.

-Police do not know of a motive, the newspaper reported.
+Police do not know what was behind the violence, the Commercial Appeal newspaper reported.

 "We just don't know the motive or cause of death, but we do have four adults and two children [dead]," Memphis police Lt.
 Jerry Guin told the paper.

 Rob Robinson told the Commercial Appeal that he was the landlord for the brick, single-family house that rented for $550 per month.